Informatiebrief positief getest persoon - Engels

 NB: this information is important for you.

 The result of your self-test or your GGD test is that you have been infected with the coronavirus.
 This letter details rules you have to keep to.
 Keeping to these rules helps to prevent the people around you from becoming infected as well.
 If you are a healthcare worker, please contact your employer at once.

 If you need any assistance while self-isolating, be sure to read this leaflet, which contains more information and tips.

 If you fall very ill or require medical assistance while self-isolating, call your general practitioner at once and explain that you are self-isolating because you have tested positive.

 If you got tested due to symptoms

-If you tested positive after experiencing symptoms, you must keep self-isolating for up to 10 days, starting from the date on which you first experienced symptoms.
-You may stop self-isolating sooner if you do not experience the following symptoms for 24 hours:
+If you tested positive after experiencing symptoms, you must keep self-isolating for up to 10 days, starting from the date on which your symptoms started.
+You may stop self-isolating sooner if your symptoms started at least 5 days ago AND it has been 24 hours since you had any of the symptoms:

 If you got tested despite having no symptoms

 Perhaps you did not have any symptoms when you were tested or took a self-test and perhaps you have not developed any symptoms since.
 If this is the case for you, you must self-isolate for five days, starting from the date you got tested.

 If you do develop any coronavirus-related symptoms while self-isolating, please follow the rules outlined in the ‘If you got tested because you were experiencing symptoms’ section.
 You will then enter a new self-isolation period and can start counting days from the date on which you first experienced symptoms.